Moaesaycto/flight-tracker/README.md

 usbipd bind --busid X-X
 ```

-Once this is set up, you should not need to repeat the process when restarting the program.
+**Important:** You only need to `bind` the device once.
+Every time you restart your computer or reconnect hardware, you must run the attach command again to bring it into Ubuntu.

 ### Connecting the RTL-SDR to the WSL Environment
 To actually connect it to WSL, run the following: